OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md

 ```

 ## Basic examples
-This example changes the instance home directory to a new folder and enables auto login
+This example changes the instance home directory to a new folder and enables auto login:
 ```text
 octopus.server configure --home="c:\NewOctopusFolder" --autoLoginEnabled="true"
 ```